 - Next Software Update for iPhone 6s

 We’ll start with the software’s performance.
-We’ve been testing iOS 14.7.1 on the iPhone 6s update for several weeks now and here’s what we’ve learned thus far.
+We’ve been testing iOS 14.8.1 on the iPhone 6s update for a few days now and here’s what we’ve learned thus far.

 We haven’t noticed any lag in problem areas like Control Center or Notification Center.
 That said, we have seen the occasional hangup when using the keyboard in Messages.